Hindu philosophy: Epistemology

-Each of these are further categorized in terms of conditionality, completeness, confidence and possibility of error, by the different schools.
+Each of these are further categorised in terms of conditionality, completeness, confidence and possibility of error, by the different schools.
 The schools vary on how many of these six are valid paths of knowledge.
 For example, the Cārvāka nāstika philosophy holds that only one (perception) is an epistemically reliable means of knowledge, the Samkhya school holds that three are (perception, inference and testimony), while the Mīmāṃsā and Advaita schools hold that all six are epistemically useful and reliable means to knowledge.

 Sāmkhya

-Samkhya is the oldest of the orthodox philosophical systems in Hinduism, with origins in the 1st millennium BCE.
+Sāmkhya (Sanskrit: सांख्य) is the oldest of the orthodox philosophical systems in Hinduism, with origins in the 1st millennium BCE.
 It is a rationalist school of Indian philosophy, and had a strong influence on other schools of Indian philosophies.
 Sāmkhya is an enumerationist philosophy whose epistemology accepted three of six pramāṇas as the only reliable means of gaining knowledge.
 These were pratyakṣa (perception), anumāṇa (inference) and sabda (Āptavacana, word/testimony of reliable sources).